hernantz/blog/content/its-the-competition-stupid.md

 they are friends or family of powerful people, nor because they are famous or charismatic and give beautiful speeches.
 They do what is correct and not what is politically correct.
-They define themselves as public servants and do not look to increase their influese and power and least they want to perpetuate in it.
+They define themselves as public servants and do not look to increase their influence and power and least they want to perpetuate in it.

-They convince people about their ideas by providing reasonable arguments backed by real data, and not through costly advertising campaings or feeding sensationalism.
+They convince people about their ideas by providing reasonable arguments backed by real data, and not through costly advertising campaigns or feeding sensationalism.
 They do listen to constructive feedback and do not demonize those who have different opinions.